Sjd-Risca-salt/letsencryptsh-formula/README.md

  - include /etc/nginx/global.d/*.conf;

 If nginx is already configure with wrong cert path, it is possible to comment them with the util scrip in /etc/letsencrypt.sh/

+## apache
+For apache it is required to enable the letsencrypt.conf and reload the webserver.